Reclaimed wood flooring looks great in almost any home. Unfortunately, deciding on the right style, color, and wood type can be difficult.

 If you’re reading this post, then you probably know what reclaimed wood is, we’re going to go over it for those that might not know yet.

 There is an extensive process when it comes to treating and preparing reclaimed wood for re-application.
-The process starts by locating wood that has been apart of a building project.
+The process starts by locating wood that has been a part of a building project.
 That wood is taken from its original structure and transported to a facility like Manonmin Resawn Timbers, where it can be processed.
-Initially, the boards are d-nailed, and all metal is removed.
+Initially, the boards are de-nailed, and all metal is removed.
 The boards are then washed and cleaned and placed into our Kiln dryer, where the moisture is extracted in a way that makes the wood stronger and more durable for future use.

 After drying, the wood can be milled into the desired form.
-Whether that is flooring or ceiling boards, timbers for mantels, or any other use, we make customers’ dreams come true.
+Whether that is flooring or ceiling boards, timbers for mantels, or any other use: we make customers’ dreams come true.
 After the wood has been installed, we can then finish it to the desired color or tone that has been requested.
 More on this process later, but if you’d like to learn more about the process that goes into developing reclaimed wood, you can find it here.

 Cost of Reclaimed Wood Flooring

 The cost of reclaimed wood or reclaimed flooring varies greatly depending on the type of wood you choose to install in your home.
 There are several different types of wood, colors, and variations to choose from.
-And, while the most expensive wood might not necessarily be the “best” wood.
-It is often, or in many cases, rarer and in more demand based on its look.
+And, while the most expensive wood might not necessarily be the “best” wood, it is often, or in many cases, rarer and in more demand based on its look.

 Because the cost varies at different times and depends on the amount of flooring you’ll need installed, it’s not possible to share a price in this post.
 But, it is good to keep in mind that the width and length of the planks will also influence the cost.
 If you’re looking for a quote, reach out to us, and we’ll make sure that we get you the best price on premium reclaimed wood.